kjd/coen/README.md

-# Key Ceremony DVD
+# Ceremony Operating ENvironment (COEN)

-The Key Ceremony DVD is a Live Operating System consisting of:
+COEN is a live operating system consisting of:

 - A custom Debian GNU/Linux Live CD,
 - The Key Management Tools https://github.com/iana-org/dnssec-keytools,
 - The AEP Keyper PKCS#11 provider, and
 - Assorted utilities.

-## Reproducible ISO to make The Root Zone Key Signing Key Ceremony System more Trustworthy
+## Reproducible ISO to make The Root Zone DNSSEC Key Signing Key Ceremony System more Trustworthy

 This **Reproducible** ISO image provide a verifiable process to obtain the same hash every time at build the ISO to increase the confidence in the DNSSEC Key Signing Key (KSK) for the Root Zone.

 ### What are reproducible builds?